MateusRico0/GAN-for-Radiography/README.md

 # GAN-for-Radiography

-This notebook implements a Generative Adversarial Network (GAN) using TensorFlow to generate synthetic COVID-19 radiography images.
+This notebook implements a GAN model using TensorFlow to generate synthetic COVID-19 radiography images.
 The implementation is based on the COVID-19 Radiography Database from Kaggle.

 ## Resources